Colleges scramble to ensure NIL deals are safe, compliant

 ”We want to support them,” Clunie said. ”We want to make sure kids don’t make bad decisions and get trapped into opportunities that don’t make sense.”

-Charlotte 49ers athletic director Mike Hill called this “one of the most exciting times in the history of college athletics.”

-Charlotte is one of many schools that has tried to get ahead of the curve, starting a “Greenlight” initiative that uses customized tools to allow college athletes to pursue opportunities associated with their NIL.
-The school has partnered with COMPASS and INFLCR to provide solutions for education, monitoring, disclosure, and brand-building.
-And there are other companies, too,, that have all struck deals with schools to help connect athlete to deal.
+Charlotte is one of many schools that has tried to get ahead of the curve, starting a ”Greenlight” initiative to help athletes pursue NIL opportunities.
+The school has partnered with COMPASS and INFLCR to provide education, monitoring, disclosure, and brand-building help.
+Many schools have struck deals with companies like that to help connect athlete to deal.

 Crossing that fine line is what concerns longtime Connecticut women’s basketball coach Geno Auriemma.
 The Hall of Fame coach said he’s made one simple request to his players: run any potential endorsement opportunities by him or the compliance department before signing.